 All breeders try to make litters of good, healthy puppies with the mandatory genetic material to become prestigious competition winners; eventually producing more champions in due time.

-Therefore, such fashionable sire is employed extensively for breeding with a colossal quantity of females, leading to his genes being unfold quickly throughout the breed, immensely reducing genetic diversity.
+Therefore, such fashionable sire is employed extensively for breeding with a colossal quantity of females, leading to his genes being unfolded quickly throughout the breed, immensely reducing genetic diversity.

 Some people’s questions about selective dog breeding